 Q: I’ve got both vaccinations now.
 Why do so many people refer to them as “jabs”?
 Is this something new?

 A: No, the use of “jab” in reference to injections isn’t at all new.
-It’s more than a century old, dating from before World War I.
+The usage dates from the late 19th century.

 However, as we’ll show later, the Covid-19 pandemic has given the word “jab” (both the noun and the verb) a tremendous boost.